paulfitz/catsql/README.md

   --table TABLE         Table to include (defaults to all tables).
 Can be a
                         comma separated list of multiple tables.
   --terse               Hide any columns with predetermined values.
+  --types               Show column types instead of actual data.
   --value VALUE         Add a column=value filter.
 Example:
                           --value id=ID --value name=Jupiter
                         As a shortcut you can also do:
                           --id ID --name Jupiter --verbose             Show raw SQL queries as they are made.
+  --order ORDER         Columns to order by.
+Can be a comma separated list of
+                        columns names.
+Add + or - to end of name to specify ascending or descending order.
+Specify "none" to disable ordering completely (by default we always try to apply some order)
 ```

 License